molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 as a reference for filling out the template.

 It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
-To upload the metadata to the Data Catalogue see the section To upload the metadata to the catalogue see the section [Upload metadata](cat_network-data-manager.md#upload-metadata).
+To upload the metadata to the catalogue see the section To upload the metadata to the catalogue see the section [Upload metadata](cat_network-data-manager.md#upload-metadata).

 ![Figure 1.
 Tables in a Network’s staging area in the MOLGENIS catalogue](../img/cat_tables-in-catalogue.png)